eth-brownie/brownie/docs/api-network.rst

 .. note::

     On networks where persistence is enabled, ``ProjectContract`` instances will remain between sessions.
 Use ``ContractContainer.remove`` to delete these objects when they are no longer needed.
-See :ref:`nonlocal-networks-interacting` for more information.
+See the documentation on :ref:`persistence<persistence>` for more information.

 .. _api-network-contractcontainer: